Search

 While some candidates may be able to secure an apprenticeship after high school with no experience, they will likely require extensive on-the-job training, and learning how to become a certified welder or grow within the industry may take longer.

-How to Become a Welder FAQ
+How To Become a Welder FAQs

 Is a welding career hard?

-Welding is a specialized skill set that can be physically demanding and mentally challenging.
+Welding is a specialized skill that can be physically demanding and mentally challenging.
 Welders may be required to lift heavy equipment and work in tight spaces or outdoor environments for extended periods.
 The trade also requires careful attention to detail and the ability to creatively problem solve.

 Does welding require a lot of math?